Netflix/consoleme/README.md

 # ConsoleMe

-ConsoleMe is designed to consolidate tooling for the most common use cases around requesting access, self-service IAM, AWS credentials, and logging into the AWS console.
-It was developed to improve user experience and insights around console login and access requests.
+ConsoleMe makes it easier to manage multiple AWS accounts.
+It is designed to consolidate tooling for the most common use cases around requesting access, self-service IAM, AWS credentials, and logging into the AWS console.
+ConsoleMe improves user experience and insights around console login and access requests.
 It offers a web interface where users can search and login to the AWS IAM roles they have access to, and it saves previously selected roles for quicker access.
 It also provides a mechanism for users to request access to Google groups.
 Google groups may have attributes defining who the owners and approvers of the group